-Reference 11 — Vertex Roles, Address Grouping, and the Facade Principle¶
+Reference 11 — Vertex roles and aggregation¶

 The vertex-facade principle¶